AndreClements/bodyTime-exhibition-stokvel/catalogue/Last page.md

 # In Closing
 ## Artist Statement

-*bodyTime()*: Our bodies trace us, skimming time, unfurling presence through flesh and bone, skin, shadow, and the unseen we sometimes, just for an instant, might see.
+*bodyTime()*: Our bodies trace us, skimming time, unfurling presence through flesh and bone, skin, shadow, and the unseen we sometimes, just for an instant, might see, might be.

 ## Advance Praise